WWE Judgment Day (2006): Preliminary matches

 The first match that aired on pay-per-view was the WWE Tag Team Championship match between MNM (Johnny Nitro, Joey Mercury, and their manager, Melina) and their challengers Paul London and Brian Kendrick.
 After a largely back and forth match, Mercury accidentally ran into Nitro, who hit Melina on the outside.
 This distracted Mercury, allowing London to sunset flip Mercury into a Jackknife pin for the victory and the Tag Team titles.
 After the match, Nitro and Melina attacked Mercury.

 The second match was between Chris Benoit and Finlay.
 Benoit took advantage after three German suplexes, but missed a diving headbutt, allowing Finlay to gain control.
 After the Three Amigos, however, Benoit applied the Crippler Crossface, and Finlay submitted, giving Benoit the win.

 The third match was between Melina and Jillian Hall.
 Melina controlled the early stages of the match, until Hall was able to pin her with a sunset flip, even though Melina's hand was on the bottom rope.

 The next match was the Cruiserweight Championship match between the champion, Gregory Helms, and Super Crazy.
 In a high-flying match, including a suicide senton by Crazy, Crazy took control about half-way through the match.
 Helms countered, however, and after a powerbomb, Helms pinned Crazy to retain the title by using the ropes for leverage.
 After the match, Melina and Nitro ran into Theodore Long's office complaining about the finish.
-Melina slapped Long, resulting in Long firing Melina and Nitro.
+Melina slapped Long.
+Long says, "Melina, I needed that.
+Now I'm gonna tell you what I'm going to do about it."
+Enraged, he fires Melina and Johnny Nitro from Smackdown.